cocode/TrekBASIC/README.txt

 2 sounds like more fun

 TODO on interpreter.
+0. SHould probably split symbol table from executor.
+It would cut circular references.
 1. Expressions will probably be the hardest
     a.
 Expression evaulation DONE
     b.
 Expression assignment DONE - mostly,